brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

 Where Preside is concerned, the elephant in the room for me is *notifications*---but, if you're a less "twitchy" email user than I, you may not even care.

 In Preside's FAQs-serving-as-documentation, its dev makes what I concede is a [well-argued case](https://preside.io/faq.html#Notifications) against even using notifications *at all*, since he believes that *all* notifications compromise one's productivity.
-As a result, you won't be surprised to know that this is not an app which does notifications well---at least, not *real-time* notifications.[^HolyMail]
+As a result, you won't be surprised to know that Preside is lacking where notifications are concerned---at least, *real-time* notifications.[^HolyMail]

 [^HolyMail]: As I've [explained before](/posts/2019/05/the-holy-mail), I wanted real-time email notifications in iOS badly enough to switch email vendors after over a decade.
 My choice, FastMail, [worked with Apple](https://blog.fastmail.com/2015/07/17/push-email-now-available-in-ios-mail) to enable real-time notifications capability for its servers' emails in the Apple Mail app.